awesel/GameDesign/Daniel-README.md

 # 1 Monetization

 - **Redo**
   If there is an undesiereable ending (the user dies), the user has the option to watch a monetized advertisement to revert to a previous point in the game.
+Unlock tokens?

 - **Subscription Services with Exclusive Content:** Implement a subscription-based model offering players exclusive in-game content, such as special outfits, weapons.
 Microtransactions would be purely cosmetic.